 If you have experience in teaching and learning with inquiry, as well as some experience working with a faculty audience, these may be helpful starting points to design and run your own IBL workshops.

-For simplicity, you can download the whole package of modules and resources through Google Drive as a ZIP file.
-It will unzip into a new folder, with each module separated into its own folder.
+For simplicity, you can download the whole package of modules and resources through Google Drive .
 A description of the modules is provided on this page below.

 You can use our materials for your own workshops and adapt them as needed.